tmedwards/sugarcube-2/docs/core/markup.md

 <!-- *********************************************************************** -->

-### Special Attribute {#markup-html-attribute-special}
+### Special Attribute<!-- legacy --><span id="markup-html-attribute-special"></span><!-- /legacy --> {#markup-html-svg-attribute-special}

-SugarCube provides a few special HTML attributes, which you may add to HTML tags to enable special behaviors.
+SugarCube provides a few special HTML &amp; SVG attributes, which you may add to tags to enable special behaviors.
 There are attributes for passage links, media passages, and setters.

 <table>
 <thead>